Tips to updating your last wishes as life changes.

 With the help of a lawyer or estate-planning professional, you can guarantee that everything’s valid and legal binding.
 You’ll have peace of mind that you’re preventing your loved ones from any discomfort in distributing your assets while they grieve.

-If you’re looking to make changes to your will that affect the future care of your children, address increased wealth or designate who your home or anything of value goes to, consider canceling your will by writing a new one.
+It’s smart to update your will with life’s changing circumstances to guide the future care of your children, address increased wealth or designate who your home or anything of value goes to.
+For more dramatic changes, consider canceling your will by writing a new one.